 It can take weeks, months, or even years to move through your grief.
 Here’s the bad news: you’ll never completely get over the loss of your loved one.
 As Jandy Nelson wrote, “Grief is forever.
 It doesn’t go away; it becomes a part of you, step for step, breath for breath” (Source: Goodreads).

 The strategies that have helped

 The first was to recognize that grief is full of experience and definitely not a one size fits all situation.
 This means that the approach can be day by day or even moment to moment, that how you process grief may not be the best fit for another.
-So for me the most important part was just being open to listening to your own mind and body, allowing emotion to be felt and my your guide.
-And for others to allow their own process to take place, allowing your support to be guided by curiosity of what they need in this moment.
+So for me, the most important part was just being open to listening to your own mind and body, allowing emotion to be felt.
+And for others to allow their own process to take place, allowing your support to be guided by the curiosity of what they need at this moment.

 Getting it all out.

 I’m the type of person who needs to express my emotions verbally.
 But that doesn’t mean everyone needs the same type of express.
 Be creative in allowing yourself a way to express how you feel.
 Maybe it is journaling, photography, painting, musical composition or a more physical option like an intense bike ride or hike.

 I’ve always found that volunteering or giving my time to others helps me relax and find perspective.
 Whether this means formal volunteering, dropping off a donation to the food bank or spending time with the elderly I have always found it helps to connect me to my heart.

 Enjoy some Movement.